 The Thought Experiment Proof

-Ah, but Ed, you still haven’t convinced me that the wider spiral path (blue) is faster than a narrower spiral path (red), I hear you say.
-OK, let’s draw some various spiral paths and see what we can learn.
+Ah, but Ed, you still haven’t convinced me that a wide spiral path (blue) is faster than a narrow spiral path (red), I hear you say.
+OK, you’re right.
+Let’s draw some various spiral paths and see what we can learn.

 This is where I’d usually introduce a bunch of data.
 Sorry, but I don’t have it.
 Lots of other people have taken it, however, so I don’t feel I need to prove that using all the available track is correct.
 I’m just trying to explain why (and when) it’s correct.